ozaner/ozaner.github.io/_posts/philosophy/00-0-0-turing-test.md

 - The brittleness of logic-based reasoning in real-life situations.
   - Rule-based AI has had a long history of failure in computer science due to its proneness to failure.
 - The overwhelming complexity of simulating brains.
 Even if much less than an entire simulation is necessary, computational cost still poses a much bigger problem than Turing realizes.
-  - Even the huge deep neural networks calculated on supercomputers only don't seem to be enough to, say, generate a full-length novel.
+  - Even the huge deep neural networks calculated on supercomputers (in their current form) don't seem to be enough to, say, generate a full-length novel.
 Much less simulate a human's other cognitive abilities.

-What seems far more tenable, to me at least, is a program that makes use of a machine learning model (either practically or entirely) that has a statistical understanding of language and thoughts.
-This has already been demonstrated and in completely non-trivial cases.
-But of course, hindsight is 20-20...
+What seems far more tenable, to me at least, is a program that makes use of a machine learning model (either partially or entirely) that has a statistical understanding of language and thoughts.
+This has already been demonstrated in non-trivial cases.

+But of course, hindsight is 20-20.
 In his defense, Turing's mention of using randomness and reinforcement learning seems right in line with contemporary approaches to AI.
 Further, I think if Turing was alive today and had access to this knowledge, this last section would be much different.
 However, maybe such hypotheticals are misguided considering so much of our knowledge is a result of his work, both directly via the theory of computing and indirectly via the advent of digital computers and their immeasurable effect on science and well... all other aspects of human life.

 ## Final Thoughts
 So then, where does that leave us?
 I think there are a couple of takeaways our discussion has revealed: